 - Does the school know why students are absent?
 The school cannot address the problem if administrators don’t understand the causes.

-- Has the school taken steps to forge a positive relationship with local law enforcement, business and community members to work together to encourage students to come to school?
+- Has the school taken steps to forge a positive relationship with local business and community members to work together to encourage students to come to school?

 - Does the school reward students for good attendance?